Australian government lawyer names China in interference investigation

 By Kirsty Needham

-SYDNEY, Sept 16 (Reuters) - Australia has formally named China in a court document as the foreign state under investigation by police in the nation's first foreign interference investigation.
+SYDNEY, Sept 16 (Reuters) - Australia has named China in a court document as the foreign state under investigation by police in its first foreign interference investigation, though Beijing dismissed the allegation as an anti-China smear.

+Ties between Australia and its biggest trading partner have been plagued over recent years by Australian complaints of Chinese interference in its politics.
+China has consistently denied the accusations.

-A document lodged in the High Court on September 1 by the Australian Government Solicitor is the first official acknowledgement that the ongoing investigation into an alleged plot to influence an Australian politician centred on China.
+A document lodged in the High Court on Sept.
+1 by the Australian Government Solicitor is the first official acknowledgement that the investigation into an alleged plot to influence an Australian politician centred on China.

-The Australian Federal Police and the Australian Security and Intelligence Organisation have refused to comment on whether a raid on the offices of a New South Wales state politician and his staffer on June 26 was related to China, although it was widely believed to be.
+The Australian Federal Police and the Australian Security and Intelligence Organisation (ASIO) have declined to comment on whether a raid on the offices of a New South Wales (NSW) state politician and his staffer on June 26 was related to China.

-The court filing states the search warrant used by police "expressly identifies the foreign principal as the“Government of the People's Republic of China (PRC)"."
+But the court filing stated the search warrant used by police identifies the foreign principal as the “Government of the People's Republic of China (PRC)".

 John Zhang，who worked for NSW Labor politician Shaoquett Moselmane, has asked the High Court to quash the search warrants used to search his home, business and Moselmane's parliament office.
 L4N2F71OO

-The government's defence document, signed off by Australia's Solicitor-General Stephen Donaghue, was lodged with the court the day after the government warned Australian journalists working in China to leave for safety reasons.
+The government's court document, signed off by Australia's Solicitor-General Stephen Donaghue, was lodged the day after it warned Australian journalists working in China to leave for safety reasons.
 L4N2G43LO

-In the government's response on September 1, the government solicitor states there is "no doubt that the suspected offences related to the plaintiff's dealings with the Hon Shaoquett Moselmane MLC, allegedly on behalf of the People's Republic of China (PRC), from about 1 July 2019 to about 25 June 2020, in order to advance the interests and policy goals of the PRC".
+In the government's Sept.
+1 filing, the government solicitor stated there was "no doubt that the suspected offences related to the plaintiff's dealings with the Hon Shaoquett Moselmane MLC, allegedly on behalf of the People's Republic of China (PRC), from about 1 July 2019 to about 25 June 2020, in order to advance the interests and policy goals of the PRC".

-The Chinese government has said ASIO also searched four Chinese journalists in Australia in June.
+The Chinese government has said ASIO searched four Chinese journalists in Australia in June.
 L4N2G5462

+Chinese foreign ministry spokesman Wang Wenbin told a daily news briefing in Beijing that China never interfered in other countries.

+"Some figures in Australia are fond of smearing and attacking China to whip up anti-China sentiment," he said.

-Australia's foreign interference law criminalised harmful or covert conduct by foreign principals who seek to interfere in the country's democratic processes to support their own intelligence activities or prejudice Australia's national security, the court document said.
+Australia's foreign interference law criminalised harmful or covert conduct by foreign principals seeking to interfere in the democratic processes to support their intelligence activities or prejudice Australia's national security, the court document said.

-On Wednesday, the Chinese consulate general in Sydney responded angrily to an Australian Broadcasting Corp report that said one of its officials was also named in the search warrants.
+Earlier on Wednesday, the Chinese consulate general in Sydney rejected an Australian Broadcasting Corp report that one of its officials was also named in the search warrants.

 "The accusations that the Consulate General and its official engaged in infiltration activities are totally baseless and nothing but vicious slanders," the statement said.